 All that Shopping works up an appetite and whilst I can’t possibly list all the amazing places to eat in Glasgow in one place I’ll give you my top ones for breakfast, lunch & Dinner.

 - Breakfast – no matter what you are looking for these babies all provide a great choice and have loads of veggie options!
 Paper cup, Singl End, Cafe Zique, Glad Cafe & Cafe Strange Brew are all fantastic.

 - Lunch – These are all a mix of quick bites & long lunches, perfect for every mood.
 Nippon Kitchen for bento boxes, Where the Monkey Sleeps for sandwiches, The 78 for vegan delights, Piece for more sandwiches, Pickled Ginger for sushi, Cafe India for tapas style curry and Topolabamba for Mexican.

 - Dinner – Oh aren’t you in for a treat!
-Head to the Finnieston for amazing fish, Hug & a Pint for a Vegan tasting menu, Nice & Sleazy for a dirty burger, Stravaigin for amazing locally sourced food, Bar soba for pan asian and back to Singl end for amazing everything!
+Head to the Finnieston for amazing fish, Hug & a Pint for a Vegan tasting menu, Nice & Sleazy for Japanese fusion, Stravaigin for amazing locally sourced food.

 - Gig – For Amazing atmosphere head to King Tuts or the Barrowlands, even if it’s a band your not that sure of the atmosphere is always infectious.

 - Bars – Ok so this would be a massive list!
 I’ve tried to keep it to the quirky or the must try’s – Nice & Sleazy for indie heaven & a buckaroo (don’t ask just try it), Butterfly & Pig for the decor, Kelvin Grove Cafe for weird and wonderful cocktails and Blackfriars for some people watching.